Angiotensin converting enzyme inhibitors and receptor blockers in heart failure: Mechanisms of action

 Angiotensin converting enzyme (ACE) inhibition is a key component of the medical therapy of heart failure (HF) with systolic dysfunction .
 Angiotensin II receptor blockers (ARBs) are an alternative to ACE inhibitors in patients who cannot tolerate these drugs.
 (See "Overview of the therapy of heart failure with reduced ejection fraction".)

 The mechanisms of action of ACE inhibitors and angiotensin II receptor blockers (ARBs) in patients with HF will be reviewed here.
 A review of the clinical data supporting the use of ACE inhibitors in patients with HF and the initial clinical data on the ARBs are discussed separately.
-(See "ACE inhibitors in heart failure with reduced ejection fraction: Therapeutic use" and "Use of angiotensin II receptor blocker and neprilysin inhibitor in heart failure with reduced ejection fraction".)
+(See "ACE inhibitors in heart failure with reduced ejection fraction: Therapeutic use" and "Use of angiotensin II receptor blocker in heart failure with reduced ejection fraction".)

 ANGIOTENSIN CONVERTING ENZYME INHIBITORS